 Overall, it aims to form "genome data scientists", that is, graduates that will have an adequate knowledge about the molecular basis of biological systems; the structure and function of biological molecules and how they participate in cellular processes; the technologies and platforms for the analysis of genomes; the tools for bioinformatic and genomic analysis; and the statistical and computational methodologies for the analysis of biomolecular data.

 Admission is open to all students with a Bachelor degree ("Laurea Triennale") EITHER in biology or biotechnology or similar OR computer science, engineering, mathematics or physics.
-See "Enrolment" for further details.
+See "Application" for further details.

 By attending the courses taught in the BCG degree you will learn about: